Places where I have slept

 In cities largely dependent on automobile navigation - such as Austin, Texas - public gathering tends to be displaced from the public “outdoors” to the private or semi-public “indoors”.
 In the absence of pedestrian-friendly streets and squares, public life mostly takes place in semi-public interior spaces.
 An Interior Design Studio offered in the spring 2018 sought to reflect on the potential role of public interiority and temporary dwelling in the American city with a commitment to urbanity as a condition of diverse and informal conviviality among people from various socio-economic groups and cultural backgrounds.
 The project was to design a hotel within a vibrant strip mall located in an inner suburb of downtown Austin.

 Hotels raise a number of core design issues related to branding, globalization, gentrification, and lifestyle.
 Airbnb has radically challenged the hospitality industry.
 Budget constraints and tourists in search of “authenticity” and integration within the local community have made Airbnb the choice of many travelers, altering real estate markets by increasing rental values in tourist areas, and transforming residential neighborhoods into tourist destinations.
 Digital platforms and social media are shaping the physical world by generating international trends and influencing global taste.
 International hotel chains were always generic, but as Airbnb has extended worldwide, temporary dwelling spaces in domestic interiors are, arguably, increasingly looking alike.
 While globalization inevitably homogenizes the built environment, the tourism industry relies on cultural identity to maintain itself.
 The analysis of Diller + Scofidio’s projects and writings, “Suitcase Studies”, “Slow House” and “Homebodies” was used to reflect on the way that the commodification of the tourist gaze manifests in the built environment and how critical observation can be expressed through design propositions.
 The tension among opposing forces is at the heart of the hospitality industry: local versus global, authenticity versus familiar comfort, the appeal of uniqueness versus the influence of worldwide trends.
-Within this contradictory arena, students looked at hospitality as an unspoken pact of semi-fiction between travelers and hospitality designers, resulting in a highly structured play between the real and the imagined where symbols, illusions, and expectations are also part of the design agenda.
+Within this contradictory arena, students looked at hospitality as a fabricated environment where symbols, illusions, expectations, the real and the unreal combine into the traveler’s imagination.

 What is “authentic” anyway?
 Isn’t the strip mall a truly “authentic” typology?
 Operating within the generic realm of the strip mall typology was both a design challenge and an opportunity.
 The course looked at Interior Design’s capacity to transform neutral space into a time-specific cultural product.
 The reading of Nicolas Bourriaud’s “Postproduction, Culture as Screen Play, How Art Reprograms the World” manifesto, provided the studio’s conceptual grounds to inspire the creative appropriation and reinterpretation of existing built form.
 In an architectural context of no context, such as the non-specific architecture of the suburban mall, students explored spatial organisations defined by the active role of interior elements such as interior surfaces and furniture.
 As a starting point in the semester, students were asked to consider the design of a hotel room (13’ x 18’ surface area – 3-9 x 5.5m) with a particular emphasis on the design, documentation, production, and placement of objects and surface treatments.
 The objective of this exercise was to explore the capacity of interior elements to inform space, and drive the generative design process.
 The direct relationships between the furniture/surfaces, and their impact on space, guided the design proposals.
 Students followed the thread of their interests to both uncover and discover new salient material and spatial conditions.
 Sleeping is a very intimate experience; participants in the studio aimed to create unprecedented oneiric spatial encounters with their guests resulting in long-lasting memories.
 Experimentation with different materials, physical models and fabrication techniques was encouraged.
 The outcome was a combination of material studies and spatial investigations.